ChinaLocalSupport/china-business-problems/README.md

 💭 I need a supplier whose business model makes sense for my order size.

-💭 I need to know whether I am talking to the manufacturer or simply another layer in the supply chain.
+💭 I need to know whether I am talking to the manufacturer or another layer in the supply chain.

 💭 I don't want to choose a supplier simply because their website looks better.

 💭 I don't want to choose a supplier simply because their price is lower.

+💭 I don't want to choose a supplier simply because someone online recommended them.

+💭 I want evidence that is relevant to my actual order.

 ---